 11b Synthesis-based estimates: Describe fully the methods used for identification of included studies and synthesis of clinical effectiveness data.
-Measurement and valuation of preference based outcomes 12 If applicable, describe the population and methods used to elicit preferences for outcomes.
-Estimating resources and costs 13a Single study-based economic evaluation: Describe approaches used to estimate resource use associated with the alternative interventions.
+N/A Measurement and 12 If applicable, describe the population and methods used to valuation of preference based outcomes elicit preferences for outcomes.
+N/A Estimating resources and costs 13a Single study-based economic evaluation: Describe approaches used to estimate resource use associated with the alternative interventions.
 Describe primary or secondary research methods for valuing each resource item in terms of its unit cost.
 Describe any adjustments made to approximate to opportunity costs.
 13b Model-based economic evaluation: Describe approaches and data sources used to estimate resource use associated with model health states.
 Describe primary or secondary research methods for valuing each resource item in terms of its unit cost.
 Describe any adjustments made to approximate to opportunity costs.
-Currency, price date, and conversion 14 Report the dates of the estimated resource quantities and unit costs.
+Appendix P32 Currency, price date, and conversion 14 Report the dates of the estimated resource quantities and unit costs.
 Describe methods for adjusting estimated unit costs to the year of reported costs if necessary.
-Describe methods for converting costs into a common currency base and the exchange rate.
-Choice of model 15 Describe and give reasons for the specific type of decision- analytical model used.
+Describe methods for converting costs into a common currency base and the Appendix P31-32 Cl 1.5 exchange rate.
+Appendix F31-32 Choice of model 15 Describe and give reasons for the specific type of decision- analytical model used.
 Providing a figure to show model structure is strongly recommended.
-Assumptions 16 Describe all structural or other assumptions underpinning the decision-analytical model.
-Analytical methods 17 Describe all analytical methods supporting the evaluation.
+N/A Assumptions 16 Describe all structural or other assumptions underpinning the N1/A Analytical methods 17 decision-analytical model.
+Describe all analytical methods supporting the evaluation.
 This could include methods for dealing with skewed, missing, or censored data; extrapolation methods; methods for pooling data; approaches to validate or make adjustments (such as half cycle corrections) to a model; and methods for handling population heterogeneity and uncertainty.
-Results Study parameters 18 Report the values, ranges, references, and, if used, probability distributions for all parameters.
+N/A Appendix P25 Results Study parameters 18 Report the values, ranges, references, and, if used, probability distributions for all parameters.
 Report reasons or sources for distributions used to represent uncertainty where appropriate.
 Providing a table to show the input values is strongly recommended.
-Incremental costs and outcomes 19 For each intervention, report mean values for the main categories of estimated costs and outcomes of interest, as well as mean differences between the comparator groups.
+Appendix P17,19,20,32 Incremental costs and outcomes 19 For each intervention, report mean values for the main categories of estimated costs and outcomes of interest, as well as mean differences between the comparator groups.
 If applicable, report incremental cost-effectiveness ratios.
-Characterising uncertainty 20a Single study-based economic evaluation: Describe the effects of sampling uncertainty for the estimated incremental cost and incremental effectiveness parameters, together with the impact
+P10, Appendix P70-74 Characterising uncertainty 20a Single study-based economic evaluation: Describe the effects of sampling uncertainty for the estimated incremental cost and incremental effectiveness parameters, together with the impact